WoutLegiest/leuvenshtein_ae/README.md

 The programs can now be run with

 - `cargo run --release` to run the main algorithm
-- `cargo run --release --bin leuvenshtein_prepross` to run the preprocessing variant
+- `cargo run --release --bin leuvenshtein_preprocess` to run the preprocessing variant

 ## Select size